Engine Room Accidents Lawyers

 The engine room of a vessel usually houses the propulsion hydraulic system.
 Fires can occur when the pressurized components of these systems fail, causing hydraulic oil to spray onto the heated engine components, igniting a flame that can quickly spread.
 Engine room fires can also start simply because of overheating.
 Engine room equipment must be monitored closely.
 Maritime workers must monitor gauges intently.
 Those that work in the engine rooms must have a working knowledge of the mechanics of the system

-If you or a family member has been seriously injured or killed as a result of an engine room accident, it is very important that you contact a highly skilled, offshore maritime injury lawyer immediately.
-Learn about your legal rights from an experienced offshore maritime injury attorney by filling out our free, no obligation case review form located on this website.
+If you or a family member has been seriously injured or killed as a result of an engine room accident, it is very important that you contact a highly-skilled, engine room accidents injury lawyer immediately.
+Learn about your legal rights from an experienced engine room accidents injury attorney at Herman Herman & Katz, L.L.C. by filling out our free, no-obligation case review form located on this website.